ENERGY STAR BENCHMARKING

-It’s a budget-tested and planet-approved strategy for achieving the triple bottom line.
+It’s an economical-verified and planet-accepted strategy for accomplishing the triple bottom line.

 Benefits of Being Energy Star Certified

-ENERGY STAR labeled buildings are more competitive, more valuable, and more profitable.
+ENERGY STAR certified buildings are more valuable, more competitive and more cost-effective.

 Higher Occupancy Trend

-Did you know that changes in occupancy have a potentially large financial impact for building owners and managers?
+It is worth mentioning that variation in occupancy have a significant financial impact for buildings managers and owners.

-Several factors lead us to expect ENERGY STAR labeled buildings to be associated with higher levels of occupancy.
-First, these buildings are more likely to have energy-efficient lighting and ventilation systems,and advanced energy management and control systems (EMCS), compared to non-labeled buildings.
+There are numerous factors which hints that ENERGY STAR certified buildings are to be linked with upper level of occupancy.
+Firstly, these buildings mostly have energy-efficient lighting, ventilation systems and advanced energy management and control systems (EMCS), compared to non-certified buildings.